isomerpages/csa-csro-licensing/_resources/FAQs.md

 <details>
 <summary><h5>18.
 What are the conditions of the licence?</h5></summary>

 CSRO intends to keep the licensing requirements simple to minimise operational costs on licensees.
-The requirements that licensees must comply with, as stipulated in the Cybersecurity Act, can be found <a href="">here.</a>
+The requirements that licensees must comply with, as stipulated in the Cybersecurity Act, can be found <a target="_blank" href="">here.</a>
 </details>
 <details>
 <summary><h5>19.
 Are there guidelines for the type(s) of records a licensee should maintain/keep?</h5></summary>